JetSetIlly/Gopher2600/README.md

 You can change your username through the debugger, either through the PlusROM preferences window or through the [terminal](#debugger-terminal) with the `PLUSROM` command.

+`PlusROM` cartridges are [rewindable](#rewinding) but cannot be rewound backwards past a network event 'boundary'.
+This to prevent resending of already sent network data.

 ## Recording Gameplay